buzz-language/buzz/README.md

 ### Call C/Zig code

-First define the buzz interface.
-The `extern` keyword means that buzz we'll look for a dynamic library named `libmylib.dylib` (only dylib right now):
+First, define the buzz interface.
+The `extern` keyword means that buzz we'll look for a dynamic library named `libmylib.dylib/so/dll`):

 ```buzz
 | mylib.buzz